Kaminyou/Movement-Anywhere/README.md

 ![image](./misc/pathoopengait-system.png)

 ## Get started
-1. Please execute `setup.sh` to download pretrained weights for several models.
+1. Please execute `setup.sh` to download pretrained weights for several deep learning models.
+It will also check if all required docker images exist or not.
     ```
     $ ./setup.sh
     ```